Elastohydrodynamics of 3D chemically active filaments: Theory of chemoelastohydrodynamic filaments

 where the vector $\vec{\Theta}$ records the locally defined Euler angles and the position of one end of the slender body, from which the current configuration can be uniquely determined.
 The linear operators $B$, $A$, and $Q$ encode various aspects of the theory: $Q$ converts from the angular parameterisation to the lab-frame coordinates of the endpoints of the $N$ discrete segments; $A$ uses the resistive force theory of \citet{Hancock1953,gray1955propulsion} and the resistive torque theory of \citet{WalkerResistiveTorqueTheory} to relate linear and angular velocities to the forces and torques on the slender body; $B$ encodes the governing equations of force and torque balance on the slender body.
 Accordingly, the vector $\vec{R}$ records any applied forces and torques on the body.
 In this case, $\vec{R}$ includes elastic restoring moments and the forces and torques caused by the phoretic slip velocity.

 The key dimensionless parameter is the elastohydrodynamic number,

 which is defined in terms of the fluid viscosity $\mu$, the half-length $\length$ of the slender body, the bending stiffness $EI$ of the body, and a characteristic timescale $T$.
-Here, we take $T=D\length^2/\activityscale\mobilityscale\maxcrossradius$ as the characteristic timescale set by Slender Phoretic Theory.
-The elastohydrodynamic number increases with chemical activity and mobility, and decreases with increasing filament bending stiffness, so that high $\elastohydronum$ corresponds to strong slip flows or very flexible filaments.
+Here, we take $T=D\length^2/\activityscale\mobilityscale\maxcrossradius$ as the characteristic timescale set by slender phoretic theory.
+The elastohydrodynamic number therefore represents the ratio of the elasto-viscous timescale, $t_{ev} \propto\mu \length^4/EI$, to the flow timescale $T$.
+It increases with chemical activity and mobility, and decreases with increasing filament bending stiffness, so that high $\elastohydronum$ corresponds to strong slip flows or very flexible filaments.

 The linear system defined by $BAQ$ is square, so that one may readily solve for $\dot{\vec{\Theta}}$ to yield evolution equations for the position and configuration of the slender body.
 These are implemented in MATLAB and solved using the adaptive, implicit timestepping scheme \texttt{ode15s} \citep{Shampine1997}.
-In adapting the implementation of \citet{walker2020efficient}, we are implicitly assuming that the slender body is inextensible, unshearable and moving in a Newtonian fluid at vanishing Reynolds number.
-We also employ the Euler--Bernoulli constitutive relation of the Kirchhoff formalism with a Poisson ratio of unity \citep{antman2005nonlinear,nizette1999towards}.
+In adapting the implementation of \citet{walker2020efficient}, we are implicitly assuming that the slender body is inextensible, unshearable and moving in a Newtonian fluid at vanishing Reynolds number..